sanying123/documentation/getting-started/getting-started.md

-ShiftLeft is a cloud-based security service that analyzes your code, and then uses this analysis to monitor your application at runtime in production.
+ShiftLeft is a cloud-based security service that analyzes your code, and then uses this analysis to monitor your application at runtime.

 In the analysis phase, ShiftLeft identifies your application's:
 * attack surface